Dannevirke

 The Austrians catch up with the Danes

-At Sankelmark Lake, a Danish brigade has been ordered to stop the pursuers.
+At Sankelmark Lake, a Danish brigade of almost 3,000 men has been ordered to stop the pursuers.
 It now comes to a fierce battle, where the Danes slowly, under violent bayonet fighting man against man, are forced back.
 The Danes’ intense resistance and the relatively significant Austrian losses cause the Austrians to give up the pursuit.